When Does Citizens Arrest Become Aggravated Assault

 “I was working late one night at my auto body shop.
 An angry customer came in and we got into an argument.
 The customer was drunk and he proceeded to grab a crowbar and start to beat me.
 He bruised me bad and drew blood from a few wounds on my head.
 During the attack I broke free and ran to my truck where my handgun was.
 When I retrieved the handgun and turned it on my attacker he stopped cold in his tracks.
 Even drunk and angry he had enough wits about him to know the gun was on him.
 He stopped and I told him not to go anywhere while I called the cops.
 When the police arrived 40 minutes later they arrested us both and I was charged with Aggravated Assault With a Deadly Weapon.”

-In the situation with my student he crossed the line when he told his attacker “not to go anywhere.”
-This is where the officer and the judge felt that he had essentially submitted the attacker into custody by making a threat that implied the attacker could not escape without fear of deadly force.
+In the situation with my student, the DA felt he had crossed a legal line when he told his attacker “not to go anywhere.”
+This is where the officer, DA, and ultimately the judge felt that he had essentially submitted the attacker into custody by making a threat that implied the attacker could not escape without fear of deadly force.

 Then the laws need to be changed.
 Isn’t that what ‘government by the people’ means?
 There’s no way you should have to suffer a beating, defend yourself and then get arrested.
 Maybe the NRA should start helping change the laws to protect those being attacked rather than sending out millions of solicitations every day.
 I respect your organization – hell, I even have your NRA hat and wear it proudly.
 But, the scenario described in this article sets my hair on end!